AlgyJr/ios_guides/Creating-a-Custom-Tab-Bar.md

 var trendingViewController: UIViewController!
 ```

-We will use an array to hold all are ViewControllers.
+We will use an array to hold all our ViewControllers.
 That way, we can simply pluck out any particular ViewController we want based on the button that was pushed.
 - Define a variable for an array to hold the ViewControllers named, ``viewControllers``.

 ```Swift